-While most of our customers prefer to have their branded app submission managed by Guidebook (full-service app submission), a common question is whether our clients can manage their own submissions.
-While we do allow a self-service option, it’s generally easier to add Guidebook to your developer account team—that way we’re able to manage all of the necessary credentials and app updates.
+While most of our customers prefer to have their branded app submission managed by Guidebook, clients sometimes ask if they can manage their own submissions.
+While we do allow a self-service option, it’s generally easier to add Guidebook to your developer account team—that way, we are able to manage all of the necessary app updates and certificate renewals when they expire.
 Regardless of whether you choose to proceed with a self-service or full-service app submission, you must have a current, active Apple Developer membership.

 Full-Service App Submission

-If you would like to add Guidebook to your developer account so that we can manage the app submission process on your behalf, please reach out to our support team.
+If you would like to add Guidebook to your developer account so that we can manage the app submission process for you, please reach out to our support team.
 We will require either Admin or App Manager (with developer resources) access to process a submission on your behalf.

 Allowing us the ability to submit the application under your account allows us to update your application and create the necessary credentials to build and submit the app, in addition, to push notifications.
 You can add this user to your account as an Admin or by following the Setting Up an App Store Connect User section.